OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-storm-develop-csharp-visual-studio-topology.md

         {Constants.DEFAULT_STREAM_ID, new List<string>(){"sentence"}}
     },
     1);
-// Add hello splitter bolt toohello topology.
+// Add the splitter bolt to the topology.
-// Name hello component 'splitter'
+// Name the component 'splitter'
-// Name hello field that is emitted 'word'
+// Name the field that is emitted 'word'
-// Use suffleGrouping toodistribute incoming tuples
+// Use suffleGrouping to distribute incoming tuples
-//   from hello 'sentences' spout across instances
+//   from the 'sentences' spout across instances
-//   of hello splitter
+//   of the splitter
 topologyBuilder.SetBolt(
     "splitter",
     Splitter.Get,